Myosotis-co/Myosotis-backend/README.md

 ## Initialize database through git backup

+1. Remove previous volumes using `docker compose down --volumens`
-1. Generate personal token in settings
+2. Generate personal token in settings
-2. Use your own git repository for storing backup
+3. Use your own git repository for storing backup and put it to the `env-docker` file as the `GIT_REPO`
-3. In the project `docker/db` create the `git.token` file
+4. In the project `docker/db` create the `git.token` file
-4. Put your token into this file
+5. Put your token into this file
-5. Run ```docker compose up --build```
+6. Run ```docker compose up --build```